Roomify/repairtagger-docs/tickets/index.rst

 Tap on the 'ticket' icon in the footer to view the :doc:`ticketlist`.

-IMAGE of tickets icon in footer
+..
+TODO IMAGE of tickets icon in footer